 - Factor 2: Quality of Education

-Thus, in this assessment of recommended universities, only the best universities in Nigeria according to the THE World University ranking are featured.
+Thus, in this assessment of recommended universities, only the best universities in Nigeria according to the latest THE World University ranking are featured.

 Reference: U.S. News & World Report L.P. | QS World University Rankings